A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Business Centre: Area in hotel or event venue offering various office facilities and services.

-Business Centre Services: Services that will allow attendees to keep in touch with their office (phone, fax, message, etc.)
+Business Centre Services: Services that will allow attendees to keep in touch with their office (phone, printing, message, etc.)

 Bespoke Online Delegate Registration: The Conference People have developed the industries finest and most flexible web based delegate administration system.
 Unlike so many "off the shelf" systems, there are no limitations to the design and complexity of the event registration process.